PThorpe92/CuTE/README.md

 - **Multiple Request Types**: With this tool, you can effortlessly create and send all the standard HTTP request types, and even use multiple forms of Authentication, without knowing an entire sub-language known as `curl-cli-flags`.
 This ensures flexibility in your interaction with different APIs.

-- **API Key Management**: The project includes a simple-to-use API key management system.
-You can store your API keys within the application and assign them names for easy reference.
+- **API Key Management**: Very simple sqlite based API key storage system.
+You can choose to save a Key from a request, or just add/edit/delete them manually.

-- **Response Visualization**: The tool pretty-prints JSON and XML responses in a human-readable format within the TUI.
-This enables quick assessment of the results of your requests.
+- **Response Visualization**: Pretty-print JSON responses in a human-readable format within the TUI, or allows you to choose to write the response to a file.

 - **Cross Platform**: This application builds and runs on Linux, MacOS and even _Windows_.